Any prepper worth their salt knows what EDC is, but if you’re new to the club, here’s what you need to know.

 Think it’s best to forgo a wallet when choosing items for your EDC?
 Think again.
-There’s so much you can store in a wallet that can prove to be helpful and useful in times of need, but here are two major reasons why we think a wallet is a must for your everyday carry:
+There’s so much you can store in a wallet that can prove to be helpful and valuable in times of need, but here are two major reasons why we think a wallet is a must for your everyday carry:

 - Extra Cash

 In a world that’s going for cashless transactions, having extra cash on you is one of the most underrated things.
-It won’t take up that much space in your wallet and it’s handy for when you find yourself in a place that somehow doesn’t accept plastic.
-Put a few loose bills and you’ll be good to go.
+It won’t take up that much space in your wallet, and it’s handy for when you find yourself in a place that somehow doesn’t accept plastic.
+Put a few loose bills, and you’ll be good to go.